-Straight joined the company in 1984 as a mechanical engineer and has been part of, or overseen, nearly every major construction project the company has undergone since that time.
+Straight joined the company in 1984 as a mechanical engineer in the Special Construction department and has been part of, or overseen, nearly every major generation project the company has implemented since that time.

 His career began engineering and overseeing various projects in the electrical distribution and transmission systems, gas transmission and storage, and generation stations at every LG&E generating station until 1991.
 He moved to an environmental engineer role in 1991 and served as the lead air compliance engineer for LG&E. He was promoted to manager of Technical Services in 1996 for the LG&E and KU generation fleet before being named director of Project Engineering in 2002.

 Project Engineering has managed more than $10 billion in generation and environmental compliance projects since 2004.
 These projects include more than $7 billion in environmental projects, along with Trimble County Unit 2’s 810 MW coal-fired supercritical unit (one of the lowest emitting coal-fired unit in U.S.); Cane Run Unit 7’s 640 MW NGCC unit (Kentucky’s first NGCC generating unit); Kentucky’s largest universal solar generating station; and rehabilitation of LG&E’s Ohio Falls hydro station.